AntonKo24/Weatherio/README.md

 - Navigation Component: Part of Android Jetpack, Navigation Component helped to manage navigation between different fragments.
 - Coil: Image loading library for efficiently loading and displaying images in Android apps.
 - ViewModel: A part of Android Jetpack used to store and manage weather-related data and logic.
-- XML: Markup language for designing the user interface in Android.
 - Structured according to MVVM, single activity, repository patterns.

 ## About